 An online survey was taken then I canvased the neighborhood going door to door asking for input to design the mural.
 I read through the surveys and implemented what I deemed a positive message for the children.
 I created two designs to choose from and one was chosen by the community at the Russell Neighborhood Fair.

-Is there a main theme or message behind most of your work?
+What message is behind most of your work?

 Seeing extraordinary things in everyday moments is the main theme or message behind most of my work.
 People often say they can tell a lot about me by what I’ve painted.
 I’ve always found that to be very intriguing but untrue.
 They’re only going by my pictures they’ve seen and not accounting for the ones they haven’t seen.
 That’s like looking at one sentence out of a paragraph and saying you understand the paragraph in it’s entirety.
 I convey what I’m feeling at the time.

-What next for you, upcoming shows or future projects we should know about?
+What next for you future projects we should know about?

 I have a company, WISE (What I See Enterprises)- Mastery of the Arts, that empowers the youth through spoken words, theater, graphic, videos, photography and music.
 They are invited to learn first hand and hands on the business of the afore mentioned categories.
 Together we will build a diverse multicultural system of networking to capitalize on their own intellectual property.